ZenWave360/karate-ide/README.md

 ### Run/Debug command templates

-Karate-IDE uses a template for configuring Run and Debug commands.
+Karate-IDE uses a _template_ for configuring Run and Debug commands.

 Default configuration favors KarateCli but you can build any command line you would like for your Operating System, default shell and/or build system (mvn, gradle,...).

-**Default configured templates works out of the box with PowerShell, bash and zsh so in most cases you shouldn't need to configure these.**
+**Default configured templates works out of the box with PowerShell, Bash and Zsh so in most cases you shouldn't need to configure these.**

 ```json
 {